TobiasViskum/viskum-language/README.md

 - Support for decrement (--)
 - Support for increment and assign (+=)
 - Support for decrement and assign (-=)
+- Support for break keyword

 Maybe support for these as well:

 - variable \*= 2;
 - variable /= 2;
 - variable ^= 2;

+## Advanced pre-runtime error checker

+- Check for infinite loops (error)
+- Check for for example number + string (error)
+- Check for no return statement if it's expected (error)
+- Check for non-mutable variables that's assigned to a new value (error)

+- Check for unused variables (warning)

 ## Syntax